 This section shows any payments that you have made since your last bill was produced.

 This shows your electricity usage.
-If we have your meter reads, we will use on these.
-If not, we will use estimates based on your previous usage.
+If we have your meter readings, we’ll use these.
+If not, we’ll use estimates based on your previous usage.
+E indicates estimates, C indicates a read that you’ve submitted and S is a smart meter reading.

 Electricity Supply Number